-Saving up to buy your first home or rental property is a great goal.
-Saving up to buy a house is an amazing accomplishment – but not without its challenges.
+Saving up to buy a house is an amazing accomplishment – but it’s not without its challenges.

-However, buying a home doesn’t have to be scary – as long as you approach it with a thoughtful and critical eye.
+But being a first-time home buyer doesn’t have to be scary – as long as you approach it with a thoughtful and critical eye.

-For the purpose of this article, there are 3 steps I want to focus on for you as you look to save up for a down payment on a house:
+For the purpose of this article, there are 3 steps I want to focus on as you look to save up for a down payment on a house: